MicrosoftDocs/power-automate-docs/articles/process-mining-alm-entities-solutions.md

 ## Create and export your solution

-Create and export your proccess solution in the Dev environment.
+Create and export your process solution in the Dev environment.

 1. Sign in to [Power Automate](https://make.powerautomate.com).
 1. Select your Dev environment.